 According to a survey by Geckoboard, almost 50% of small businesses don’t even identify the key performance indicators that they should be tracking.

-The study shows that it has an effect on their business too, whereas companies that tracked KPIs were shown to be twice as likely to hit their growth targets.
+The study shows that it affects their business, too, whereas companies that tracked KPIs were shown to be twice as likely to hit their growth targets.

 Why are so many small business owners failing to track their key growth metrics?

-Often, small business owners founded their company due to their knowledge of their particular industry.
+Often, small business owners founded their companies due to their knowledge of their particular industry.
 Choosing and integrating KPI tracking tools requires technical know-how that may be out of their wheelhouse.

 KPI tracking by hand, using templates, really isn’t a good long-term solution.
 The truth is that most small business owners know that they should be tracking key indicators, but the right tool hasn’t presented itself.

-Small business owners want a solution that is simple.
-They want an all-in-one software that plugs right into the pulse of their business, helping them understand what they should be tracking and how they can track it with as few interruptions as possible.
+Small business owners want a simple solution.
+They want an all-in-one software that plugs right into the pulse of their business, helping them understand what they should be tracking and how to track it with as few interruptions as possible.

 The good news?

-There are tools that can provide exactly that, but it depends on your company’s specific needs.
+Some tools can provide exactly that, but it depends on your company’s specific needs.
 Below are a few outstanding KPI measurement tools you can use to help alleviate your KPI problems, along with a few of the key metrics you should be tracking.

 KPIs All Businesses Should Be Tracking

-The KPIs that a business tracks will differ depending on business models, industries, strategies, and goals.
+A business’s KPIs will differ depending on business models, industries, strategies, and goals.
 However, there are baseline metrics you need to be tracking no matter what kind of business you are running.

 1. Customer Acquisition Cost (CAC)